How To Choose a Window Company in Brockton

 Experience and Training

-Choose a business that focuses on window repair and installation, and look for this information on its website:
+Choose a provider that focuses on window replacement and installation, and look for this information on its website:

 Licensing and Credentials

-Massachusetts window installers are considered general contractors and require a Construction Supervisor License (CSL) with a window specialization.
-CSL applicants need to pass an open-book exam and show three years of work experience.
-Once a company has a CSL, it also needs to register with the Office of Consumer Affairs and Business Regulation as a "home improvement contractor."
+Massachusetts window installers are considered general contractors and require a Construction Supervisor License (CSL) with a window classification.
+CSL applicants need to pass an open-book exam and show three years of vocational training.
+Once a business has a CSL, it must also register with the Office of Consumer Affairs and Business Regulation as a "home improvement contractor."

 Types of Windows Offered